• 3D Brain Atlas

 MDD is a complex, often recurrent and remitting disorder

-Previous slide illustrates the typical course of illness for patients with depression; either receiving only acute-phase treatment or receiving longer-term treatment designed to prevent relapse.
-It also highlights that long-term treatment of depression with antidepressant…
+!--?xml version="1.0" encoding="UTF-8" standalone="yes"?-- Previous slide illustrates the typical course of illness for patients with depression; either receiving only acute-phase treatment or receiving longer-term treatment designed to prevent relapse.
+It also highlights…

 Definitions of Clinical Course and Treatment Outcomes

 MDD is a chronic disorder, most frequently characterised by relapses and recurrences.
-[Nierenberg et al., 2003] Relapse can be defined as an episode of MDD that occurs within 6 months of response or remission; [Nierenberg et al., 2003; Riso et al., 1997] theoretically, rela…
+[Frank et al., 1991] Relapse can be defined as an episode of MDD that occurs within 6 months of response or remission; [Nierenberg & Petersen 2003; Riso et al., 1997] theoretically, relaps…

 Related content